AutoHomework/.github/profile/README.md

 ## Support

-For support or just to chat, join our discord server.
+For support or just to chat, join our discord server https://discord.gg/aKZhrtUWgC

 ## Environment Variables